jzombie/rust-simd-r-drive/bindings/python/README.md

 [Draft]

+# NOTE: This library does not support concurrent streaming writes from Python.
+#       Use Rust concurrency or serialize writes explicitly.

 To create a high-performance Python interface for the [SIMD R Drive](https://github.com/jzombie/rust-simd-r-drive) Rust library, you can leverage [PyO3](https://github.com/PyO3/pyo3) in conjunction with [maturin](https://github.com/PyO3/maturin).
 This approach allows you to write Rust code that can be called from Python, ensuring minimal overhead and maximal performance.

 ---